buildbot/buildbot/master/docs/relnotes/index.rst

 * The web UI now supports a PNG Status Resource that can be accessed publicly from for example README.md files or wikis or whatever other resource.
   This view produces an image in PNG format with information about the last build for the given builder name or whatever other build number if is passed as an argument to the view.

-* The web hooks now include support for Bitbucket.

-* The web hooks now include support for GitLab.
+* The web hooks now include support for Bitbucket and GitLab.

 * The 'Rebuild' button on the web pages for builds features a dropdown to choose whether to rebuild from exact revisions or from the same sourcestamps (ie, update branch references)